 Penguins spend half of their time on land and the other half in the water.

-Penguins can swim 20 miles per hour.
+Their bodies are built for swimming.
+Penguins are excellent swimmers and divers.
+They can swim 20 miles per hour.

-When penguins find mates they stay with that mate for a very long time.
+When penguins find mates, they stay with that mate for a very long time.

 It takes about 35 days for a penguin egg to hatch.

 Chicks will eat regurgitated food from their mother.
 Regurgitated food is food that comes out of the mother’s stomach.